some-ip-com/open-someip-spec/src/someip-rpc.rst

     :status: valid
     :collapse: True

 The length of fixed length arrays is defined by the interface definition.

+Note:
 They can be seen as repeated elements.
 Fixed length arrays are easier for use in very small devices.

 .. feat_req:: ⓘ
     :id: feat_req_someip_694